pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

     aws:region: <YOUR_AWS_REGION> # e.g.`ap-south-1`
 ```

+You can learn more about configuration in Pulumi by referring to the [relevant documentation](https://www.pulumi.com/docs/concepts/config/).

 ### Import your environment

 The last step is to update your project's stack settings file (`Pulumi.<stack-name>.yaml`) to import your ESC environment as shown below.
 Make sure to replace `<your-environment-name>` with the name of the ESC environment you created in the previous steps.